 I always wondered what it would be like to work and live in New York.
 This year I got the chance to try it out during a clinical experience with AMO.
 This turned out to be one of the best experiences of my life.

 During my clinical experience, I learned the basics of EKGs and how to interpret them.
-I also learned about spot diagnosing and the treatment course of diverse cases.
+I also learned about spot diagnosing and the treatment course of several cases.

 Even more than medical knowledge, I learned how to build friendships with the medical staff and patients of diverse ethnic backgrounds.
 These relationships made my experience fun; I was more relaxed and felt at home.

-During my clinical experience, I stayed in Long Island.
+During my clinical experience, I stayed on Long Island.
 It took me an hour, by train, to reach New York City.
 It was worth taking a couple of trips there on the weekends.
-Manhattan was beyond amazing; I saw an Easter Island head as well as a dinosaur at the Natural History Museum I also enjoyed the food!
-I ate hot dogs at Central Park and one big slice of pizza from at Joe’s Pizza Place, by Times Square.
+Manhattan was beyond amazing; I saw an Easter Island head as well as a dinosaur at the Natural History Museum.
+I also enjoyed the food!
+I ate hot dogs at Central Park and one big slice of pizza from Joe’s Pizza Place, by Times Square.